dimarra/TA-Microsoft-Sysmon/README.txt

         6.0.2
  	--------
- 	Field extractions for Added field aliases for cmdline, parent_process, and
+ 	Field extractions added including but not limited to cmdline, parent_process,
-	parent_process_id.
+	and parent_process_id.
 	Special thanks to David Dorsey (https://github.com/trogdorsey) for this contribution.

  	6.0.1